Damianjacob/MS4_breadit/breadit/README.md

 - [Lucidchart](https://www.lucidchart.com/pages/de) for creating the data schema for my models
 - [Font Awesome](https://fontawesome.com/) - All icons are from Font Awesome
 - [Google Fonts](https://fonts.google.com/) - I used the Roboto and Open Sans fonts from Google Fonts
+- [VSCode](https://code.visualstudio.com/) - The code editor where I wrote all my code.

 ## Testing